 A lot of work goes into a production before you see anything on screen.
 There are teams that organize the shoot, film the script, and put all the pieces together.
-Here are some the TV and film crew members who coordinate and work with Background Actors on set.
+When you work as a Background Actor with Central Casting, you have the chance to work with a variety of TV and film crew members.

 Hair, Make-Up, and Wardrobe

 Hair and makeup are often referred to as one department, though they are technically separate.
 From principal actors to Background Actors, the hair and makeup departments are responsible for designing, coordinating, and styling hair and makeup throughout the production.
 While on set, Background Actors may interact with makeup artists and hairstylists, but may also work with department assistants or special effects makeup artists.

 Depending on your role and the production, you may be responsible for showing up to set with your hair and makeup camera ready or your details may include basic prep instructions so hair and makeup can finish your styling on set.
 Be sure to bring any hair and makeup products you’ll need with you to set to keep your look camera ready throughout the workday.